dibaggioj/bioinformatics-rosalind/README.md

 # Bioinformatics with Rosalind

-A collection of completed bioinformatics exercises posted by the [Rosalind](http://rosalind.info/about/) project and "Bioinformatics Algorithms: an Active Learning Approach" textbook by Phillip Compeau & Pavel Pevzner
+A collection of completed bioinformatics exercises from the [Rosalind](http://rosalind.info/about/) project and "Bioinformatics Algorithms: an Active Learning Approach" textbook by Phillip Compeau and Pavel Pevzner

-## Getting Started
+## Prerequisites

-Install the latest version of Python 3 or use the included virtualenv.
+Latest versions of Python 3 and pip

+### Getting Started

+Run `pip install` to install requirements from the requirements.txt file

-### Running
+## Running

 Solutions can be executed like
 ```